ssh-mitm/ssh-mitm/doc/authentication.rst

 However, it can also be used to give a user access to a system without requiring an explicit login.

+Support in SSH-MITM
+"""""""""""""""""""

+**none** authentication is fully supported but disabled by default

+"none" authentication is only usfull when the remote server also accepts "none" authentication.

+If the remote server needs anothere login method, "none" authentication can breakt the login process and SSH-MITM closes the connection.

 password authentication
 -----------------------